CopernicaMarketingSoftware/Documentation/Publisher/en/data-object-collection.md

-# Data object: collection variable
+# Data object: collection

 A **collection** is a subset of a [database](./data-object-database) and can be accessed in a data-script.
-To request a collection object please see the documentation on [the account object](./data-object-copernica).
+To request a collection object please see the documentation on [the copernica object](./data-object-copernica).

 ## Available properties